These Arbitration Rules are similar to those offered by other arbitral institutions.

 The Parties will accept as notice and delivery of the Award:

-Within 7 days after the delivery of the Award, any Party, upon notice to the other Party and eQuibbly, may request that the Judge correct any clerical, typographical, or computational errors in the Award.
-The Judge is not permitted to re-determine the merits of any claim already decided.
-The other Party will have 5 days to respond to the request.
-At the expiry of this time period, the Judge will decide whether there is a mistake and if so, make any corrections within 10 days.
+Within 7 calendar days after the delivery of the Award, any Party, upon notice to the other Party and eQuibbly, may request that the Arbitrator correct any clerical, typographical, or computational errors in the Award.
+The Arbitrator is not permitted to re-determine the merits of any claim already decided.
+The other Party will have 5 calendar days to respond to the request.
+At the expiry of this time period, the Arbitrator will decide whether there is a mistake and if so, make any corrections within 10 calendar days.

 A request to a judicial authority for interim measures will not be deemed incompatible with the Agreement to arbitrate or a waiver of the right to arbitrate.

 No judicial proceeding by a Party relating to the subject matter of the arbitration will be deemed a waiver of the Party’s right to arbitrate.

 The Award will be final and binding with no right of appeal on any issue, error, or question of law or fact.